 Support employees include all those employees who work in noninstructional roles and serve at the pleasure of the Board subject to dismissal, transfer, promotion, or resignation as provided in State statutes and, if applicable, the provisions of the collective bargaining agreement.

-A regular employee is a person employed in a continuing position on a daily schedule after having completed a ninety-seven (97) day probationary period or as specified in the applicable collective bargaining agreement.
-Extensions to this period may be granted by mutual written consent of the employee and the immediate supervisor.
+A regular employee is a person employed in a continuing position on a daily schedule after having completed a ninety-seven (97) day an applicable probationary period or as specified in the applicable collective bargaining agreement.
+Extensions to this period may be granted by mutual written consent of the employee and the immediate supervisor (need clarification from NEOLA on this sentence).
 Support staff who have not completed such period of employment may be discharged without recourse and shall not be subject to the provisions of the grievance procedure for bargaining unit employees.

 Support positions are those listed in the applicable bargaining unit agreement as well as some nonbargaining positions.